DavidLee95/pdf_chatbot/README.md

 ```bash
 streamlit run app.py
 ```
-4. Wait for the program to open locally on your web browser.
+4. Wait for the program to open locally on your web browser
 5. Provide a OpenAI API
 6. Upload the PDF files to be analyzed and click on "PROCESS"
 7. You are ready to go!
 You can now ask questions or request information about the PDF files to the chatbot.

+## Credits

+This project´s back-end was inspired by Alejandro-AO´s Ask-Multiple_PDFs project: https://github.com/alejandro-ao/ask-multiple-pdfs.git

+This project´s front-end was inspired by streamlit´s "Chatbot.py" LLM Example: https://github.com/streamlit/llm-examples.git

+## Contributions

+This application was made as a personal project and does not accept contributions.
+However, users can feel free to clone the repository and use or modify it according to their own needs.

 ## License